empicano/aiomqtt/docs/introduction.md

 If you're new to MQTT, we recommend reading the [HiveMQ MQTT essentials](https://www.hivemq.com/mqtt-essentials/) guide.
 For asyncio, we recommend the [RealPython asyncio walkthrough](https://realpython.com/async-io-python/) as an introduction and the [official asyncio docs](https://docs.python.org/3/library/asyncio.html) as a reference.

 Especially first-time readers have a very valuable view of the documentation.
 You can spot ambiguities and unclear explanations that simply stay hidden from us maintainers!
-So if you find an error somewhere or you feel there's anything that can improve these docs, please don't hesitate to open an issue or a pull request on GitHub.
+If you find an error somewhere or if you feel there's anything that can improve these docs, you're a big help if you open an issue or a pull request on GitHub.

 Let's dive in! 🤿